TimotheeL/rundown/Specs.md

 @(4:40-4:20)/km
 ```

-Grade adjusted pace and rate of perceived exertion can also be extracted, as per the following examples
+Grade adjusted pace, heart rate zones and rate of perceived exertion can also be extracted, as per the following examples

 ```
 @rpe(7-9)          # between RPE 7 and 9
+@Z(3-4).           # between heartrate zones 3 and 4
 @gap(4:20-4:25)/km # between 4:20 and 4:25 grade adjusted pace
 ```